General misconduct meetings and hearings

 If there are witnesses to the alleged misconduct, the responsible officer will let you (the respondent) know who they are.
 If you want to ask witnesses questions at the hearing, you must advise the Office in writing four days before the hearing date.

 The University recognises that misconduct matters can be confronting.
-We’ll help the both respondent and the person reporting the misconduct access support services, including counselling, a mental health nurse or an interpreter (if required) for the hearing.
+We’ll help both the respondent and the person reporting the misconduct access support services, including counselling, a mental health nurse or an interpreter (if required) for the hearing.

 Support is also available through the many free support services provided at Monash.